Dynamics of multi-resonant biholomorphisms: Preliminaries on germs tangent to the identity in

 \begin{theorem}[Leau-Fatou] Let $h(u)$ be as in \eqref{h} with $m=1$.
 Then for each attracting direction $v$ of $h$ there exists an attracting petal $P$ for $h$ (said {\sl centered at $v$}) such that for each $z\in P$ the following hold: \begin{enumerate} \item $h^{\circ \ell}(z)\ne0$ for all $\ell$ and $\lim_{\ell\to\infty}\frac{h^{\circ \ell}(z)}{|h^{\circ \ell}(z)|}=v$, \item $|h^{\circ \ell}(z)|^{k_0}\sim \frac{1}{\ell}$. \end{enumerate} Moreover, the set given by the union of all $k_0$ attracting petals and $k_0$ repelling petals for $h$ forms a punctured open neighborhood of $0$. \end{theorem}

 By the property (1), attracting (resp. repelling) petals centered at different attracting (resp. repelling) directions must be disjoint.

-\sm For $m>1$ the situation is more complicated and a complete description of the dynamics in a full neighborhood of the origin is still unknown.
+\sm For $m>1$ the situation is more complicated and a complete description of the dynamics in a full neighborhood of the origin is still unknown (with the exception of the substantial class of bidimensional examples studied in \cite{AT2}).
 In this paper we shall use Hakim's results, that we are going to recall here.

 \begin{definition} Let $h\in\Diff(\C^m, 0)$ be of the form \eqref{h}.
 A {\it characteristic direction} for $h$ is a non-zero vector $v\in\C^m\setminus\{O\}$ such that $H_{k_0+1}(v)=\lambda v$ for some $\lambda\in\C$.
 If $H_{k_0+1}(v)=0$, $v$ is a {\it degenerate} characteristic direction; otherwise, (that is, if $\lambda\ne 0$) $v$ is {\it non-degenerate}. \end{definition}